An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 For example,

 where the context is

-We will briefly come back to this point, in the context of graph-rewriting, in Section~\ref{sec:rewriting}. \end{remark}
+We will come back to this point, in the context of graph-rewriting, in Section~\ref{sec:rewriting}. \end{remark}

-\paragraph{Free SMC over an equational theory.} In the same way that string diagrams corresponded to a free structure---the free symmetric monoidal category (SMC) over $\Sigma$---quotienting by further equations also presents a free structure: given a signature $\Sigma$ and a theory $E$ we can form the free SMC $\FreeSMC{\Sigma,E}$ obtained by quotienting the free SMC $\FreeSMC{\Sigma}$ by the equivalence relation over diagrams given by $\eqE{E}$.
+In the same way that string diagrams corresponded to a free structure, the free symmetric monoidal category (SMC) over $\Sigma$, quotienting by further equations also determines a free structure: given a signature $\Sigma$ and a theory $E$ we can form the free SMC $\FreeSMC{\Sigma,E}$ obtained by quotienting the free SMC $\FreeSMC{\Sigma}$ by the equivalence relation over string diagrams given by $\eqE{E}$.

-\begin{definition}[Free SMC over a signature $\Sigma$ and an equational theory $E$] The symmetric monoidal category $\FreeSMC{\Sigma, E}$ is formed by letting objects be elements of $\Sigma_0^{\star}$ and morphisms be equivalence classes of string diagrams over $\Sigma$ quotiented by $\eqE{E}$.
+\begin{definition}[Free SMC over a theory $(\Sigma,E)$] The symmetric monoidal category $\FreeSMC{\Sigma, E}$ is formed by letting objects be elements of $\Sigma_0^{\star}$ and morphisms be equivalence classes of string diagrams over $\Sigma$ quotiented by $\eqE{E}$.
 The monoidal product is defined as word concatenation on objects; composition and product of morphisms are defined respectively by sequential and parallel composition of arbitrary representatives of each equivalence class. \end{definition}